butler54/fedora/nvidia-driver.md

 # Initial secureboot and nvidia driver setup

 There is a lot of garbage out there.
 This is based on my experience as to what should work.
+It appears my issue stemmed from having luks enabled.

 1. Follow the secure boot instructions [here](https://rpmfusion.org/Howto/Secure%20Boot?highlight=%28%5CbCategoryHowto%5Cb%29)